| ECBA Carpet Bowls

 get close enough to change the one shot which they took to once

+again level the game.
 The penultimate end again saw the jack

 on the move, just around the long spot with Suffolk/NZ holding.